 Annual Meeting & Conference

-Open to the public and SRNA partners, the association holds its Annual Meeting and Education Conference over two days every May.
+Open to the public and SRNA partners, the association holds its Annual Meeting and Conference every May.

 At the Annual Meeting, the SRNA President and Executive Director deliver their annual reports; and members vote on resolutions brought forward by their peers through the resolution process or from the floor, as well as any bylaws presented by council.
-The Education Conference allows SRNA thought leaders to share emerging knowledge and engage those in attendance in a dialogue on important nursing issues facing the province.
+The Education Day allows nursing leaders to share emerging knowledge and engage those in attendance in a dialogue on important nursing issues facing the province.

 The SRNA’s Executive Director operates under a framework that is defined by policies created by the SRNA Council.